bzznrc/bang-ai/README.md

 **This is currently under development.**

 ### Inputs (10 Total):
-- Delta X to Enemy
+- Distance to Enemy
-- Delta Y to Enemy
+- Angle to Enemy
-- Delta X to Obstacle
-- Delta Y to Obstacle
-- Delta X to Projectile
-- Delta Y to Projectile
 - Player Angle
-- Cooldown Status
-- Delta X to Center of Map
+- Distance to Center
+- Cover (1/0)
+- Angle to Cover
+- In Projectile Trajectory (1/0)
+- Distance to Projectile
-- Delta Y to Center of Map
+- Line of Sight (1/0)
+- Cooldown Status (1/0)

-### Outputs (8 Total):
+### Outputs (6 Total):
-- Move Up
-- Move Down
-- Move Left
+- Move Forward
-- Move Right
+- Move Backward
-- Rotate Left
+- Turn Left
-- Rotate Right
+- Turn Right
 - Shoot
 - Wait